 Protection plans

-Missing either approval can stop a project entirely.
+Missing either layer of approval can stop a project entirely.

 What Happens If You Skip Permits in NYC